-In a world where it increasingly seems like everyone has been everywhere, and what's worse, has recorded it for posterity everywhere on the internet, it's a real challenge to to find a new story.
+In a world where it increasingly seems like everyone has been everywhere, and what's worse, has recorded it for posterity, it's a real challenge to find a new story.

 Yet, when you visit a place for the first time, even one that has been seen a million times by other pairs of eyes, you have the chance to tell a tale – or a dozen – through your unique perspective.

 So, how do you ensure the stories that emerge from your travels translate into enjoyable and useful material for your readers?

 If, like me, you live much of your life online, then it's time to leverage the power to hunt for ideas that'll shape your travel writing.
 Set Google alerts for your travel destination a few weeks in advance.
 This way, you're aware of events in your destination, and you'll get an idea of the kind of stories already being published.